From the Town Hall to your fingertips.

 Town Hall FAQs

 The Great Falls Police Department conducted a three month study during late 2022 to determine the undedicated time patrol officers had during their shift.
 The data indicated that on average, patrol officers had one hour of undedicated time during a 10 hour 40 minute shift for proactive patrol.
 The hour of undedicated time was not continuous.
 Consequently, with an average staffing level of five officers per squad, proactive patrol is significantly reduced.
-The addition of officers to fully staff all six squads, plus the Directed Enforcement Team, would allow additional proactive patrol rather than reactive response to calls for service.
+The addition of officers to fully staff all six squads, plus the Directed Enforcement Team, would have allowed additional proactive patrol rather than reactive response to calls for service.

-GFFR’s goal is to complete the hiring process of all 33 personnel within one year.
-This ambitious goal will be highly dependent on finding qualified candidates.
+GFFR’s goal was to complete the hiring process of all 33 personnel within one year.
+This ambitious goal would be highly dependent on finding qualified candidates.
 The Great Falls Police Department and 911 Center face similar challenges as the private sector when recruiting employees who are qualified for positions in the department.
 Due to the necessity for extensive background investigations on applicants and availability of open slots at the Montana Law Enforcement Academy, hiring officers and dispatchers can be a time intensive process.
 In addition, the Great Falls Police Department seeks qualified applicants and will not lower the hiring standards.
 The Prosecutor’s Office faces similar recruiting challenges due to the limited number of attorneys entering the workforce and the high demand for their services in the private sector.

 GFFR began addressing community coordination regarding public safety by offering the citizens of Great Falls options to help public safety agencies during times of emergency.
 The first opportunity was Code Red.
 Code Red allows citizens to be contacted in times of emergencies and provides critical information to citizens like evacuation notices and shelter in place declarations.
 Another option offered by GFFR is Community Connect.
 Community Connect allows citizens to register online with GFFR to provide critical information to first responders during an emergency.
 Information for first responders includes mobility data, door codes, and notification information to reach homeowners when GFFR is dispatched to their residence, and no one is home.